 Track what you spend for a couple of weeks or a month to really get a good feel for where your money has been going.
 This doesn’t have to be perfect; just do your best.
 Use a debit card to make purchases and pay bills as much as possible during this time so that you can go to your bank or credit union website to see what you have spent.

 Sign up below (after step 2) to receive a free spending tracker form to help you with this step!
 Easy peasy!

 2. Start with a simple, hard-copy budget.

-Once you get the hang of budgeting and have done it for a few months, go ahead and switch to a digital system.
+Once you get the hang of budgeting and have done it for a few months, go ahead and switch to a digital system if you prefer.
 Or if you really can’t stand paper and you prefer to do everything electronically, you can build a budget in Excel or use a program such as You Need a Budget (YNAB.com).
 It’s a great, user-friendly budgeting tool with a lot of awesome features.

-13 Surefire Steps to Help You Stick to Your Budget
+13 Surefire Tips to Help You Stick to Your Budget

 9 Must-Know Tips to Help You Finally Start Saving!